Asda: Acquisition by the Issa brothers and TDR Capital

-In September 2024 Lord Rose succeeded Mohsin Issa as CEO, supported by TDR Capital's Rob Hattrell.
-Mohsin retained his ownership stake and assumed a non-executive director role.
+In September 2024, Lord Rose succeeded Mohsin Issa as CEO, supported by TDR Capital's Rob Hattrell.
+Mohsin Issa retained his ownership stake and assumed a non-executive director role.
 He would return to EG Group to be its sole chief executive.

-On 1 November 2024 Zuber Issa sold his 22.5% stake in Asda to TDR Capital, making them the majority owner, controlling 67.5% of the company.

-In early November 2024 Asda announced that they were ordering staff back to the office at least three days a week and cutting head office jobs in an attempt to halt the supermarket's decline.

-On 25 November 2024, Allan Leighton, who had been chief executive from 1996 to 2000, was appointed chairman.
+On 1 November 2024, Zuber Issa sold his 22.5% stake in Asda to TDR Capital, making it the majority owner with control of 67.5% of the company.
+In early November 2024, Asda announced that it was ordering staff back to the office at least three days a week and cutting head office jobs in an attempt to halt the supermarket's decline.
+On 25 November 2024, Allan Leighton, who had been CEO from 1996 to 2000, was appointed chairman.
 He was described as "one of Britain's top corporate fixers", partly responsible for rescuing Asda from insolvency in the late 1990s.
+The next day, Leighton said that Asda had "a pretty significant war chest" to tackle several years of weak trading, where sales had been falling despite inflation, and that it would take up to five years to turn Asda round.

-Nils Pratley commented that "Asda definitely needs to do something.
+In February 2025, Asda refinanced £3.2 billion of its debts, delaying the repayment of bonds in 2026, though at a high interest rate of about 8%.
+In March 2025, Nils Pratley commented that "Asda definitely needs to do something.
 The business underperformed for years under Walmart’s ownership.
 Then the Issa brothers, Mohsin and Zuber, and TDR, their private equity backers, loaded it with buyout debt in 2021 and investment suffered again.
 Asda’s market share has declined from 15.1% to 12.6% over the past five years, according to the research group Kantar’s numbers."

-In early 2025, Asda refinanced £3.2 billion of its debts, delaying the repayment of bonds in 2026, though at a high interest rate of about 8%.